Clippers hold off Doncic, Mavs after Porzingis is tossed

 LAKE BUENA VISTA, Fla.
-(AP) — Kawhi Leonard and the Clippers had enough answers to withstand Luka Doncic’s dazzling debut — especially after his running mate was thrown out of the game.
+(AP) — Kawhi Leonard and the Clippers had enough answers to withstand Luka Doncic’s record-setting debut — especially after his running mate was thrown out of the game.

 Leonard had 29 points and 12 rebounds, and the Clippers got a big boost from the ejection of Kristaps Porzingis to beat the Dallas Mavericks 118-110 on Monday night in Game 1 of their Western Conference playoff series.

-Doncic finished with 42 points, nine assists and seven rebounds, and had the No. 7 seed hanging right with the Clippers for much of the night.
+Doncic finished with 42 points, most ever by a player in his first postseason game, and added nine assists and seven rebounds.
+He had the No. 7 seed hanging right with the Clippers for much of the night.

-But Los Angeles pulled into the lead when Porzingis was ejected for picking up his second technical foul in the third quarter to move ahead and Doncic couldn’t bring the Mavs all the way back.
+But Los Angeles pulled into the lead when Porzingis was ejected for picking up his second technical foul in the third quarter and Doncic couldn’t bring the Mavs all the way back.

+“KP had my back.
+He did it for me.
+He did it for his teammate.
+He had my back,” Doncic said.
+“Not just me, but the whole team appreciates that.
+I don’t think it was fair to take him out of the game, especially in the playoffs.”

 Game 2 in the best-of-seven series is Wednesday.